helpimaghost/VOIDBREAKER-VR/README.md

     A UEVR profile and .lua scripts.
 Use latest UEVR Nightly!

-The UEVR profile adds 6DOF motion controls to VOID/BREAKER, while the lua scripts extend functionality with features like a VR-oriented control scheme, gesture-based attacks, haptics, and other fixes and imrprovements.
+The UEVR profile adds 6DOF motion controls to VOID/BREAKER, while the lua scripts extend functionality with features like a VR-oriented control scheme, gesture-based attacks, haptics, and other fixes and improvements.

 UEVR Profile